wwaller-db/DB_CharacterGroup/Readme.md

 The Properties section consists of 3 buttons:
   * The + and - buttons add and remove properties to the character respectively.
   * The PROPS button selects all of the properties associated with the character.

+## Limitations
+ 1. Currently, if a layer containing a property group member is renamed, it will no longer be considered a member of the group.
+The current work around is to remove the properties of that layer from the group, rename the layer, then add the properties again.
+A more robust solution is being explored.

 ## License